MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-project-goals-readiness.md

 ms.topic: conceptual
 ---

-# Manage project goals and readiness
+# Analyze alignment of organization goals through managing project goals and readiness

 Change managers must do an analysis of alignment with the organization's overall goals.
 We recommend that you do the analysis in a way that is proportional to the complexity of the project and the level of transformation in it.